zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/index.md

 ---
-title: Essential Addon Forms
+title: Forms Addon
-pageTitle: Essential Forms - Getting started with Essential Addon Forms for YOOtheme Pro
+pageTitle: Forms Addon - An Essential addon for YOOtheme Pro
 ---

 Enable a Section or Column as a **Form Area** with full submission workflow and builder capabilities, validate the submitted data and run actions after. {% .lead %}